Zomojo/compiletools/README.rst

 A variant is a configuration file that specifies various configurable settings like the compiler and compiler flags.
 Common variants are "debug" and "release".

+Options are parsed using python-configargparse.
+This means they can be passed in on the command line, as environment variables or in config files.
+Command-line values override environment variables which override config file values which override defaults.
+Note that the environment variables are captilized.
+That is, a command line option of --magic=cpp is the equivalent of an environment variable MAGIC=cpp.

 Other notable tools are

 * ct-headertree: provides information about structure of the include files